teamfor10/CT310Proj1/README.md

 Overview: A Cooking Ingredients Site.

 This is a Paired Programming Project.
 It is the first in a three part semester project working toward a class federation of fresh ingredients supply websites.
 Teams will be assigned through Canvas by close of Friday 2/3/17.
 The detailed functionality expected for a site will laid out in each project assignment.
 There is not shortage of online sites selling food products.
-Your efforts will be simpler in many ways, but you can begin to think about layout and such be examining examples.
+Your efforts will be simpler in many ways, but you can begin to think about layout and such by examining examples.
 With no particular reason to favor this site over others, you might look at Mellisa's: The Freshest Ideas in Produce.
-As you can see, sits such as this have a set of requirements to maintain a meaingful web presenece.
+As you can see, sites such as this have a set of requirements to maintain a meaningful web presence.

 As you work on this Project, keep in mind that the code you are writing will live on past this Project and into Project 2.
 Moreover, you will have a new partner in Project 2 and the first thing that you will be doing in Project 2 with your new partner is reviewing each others code base to decide what parts to keep, and what parts to leave behind.
 For this reason, if for no other, focus on writing clear, documented, maintainable and extendable code.